-King's has a long history of hosting and working with artists across its faculties and within its wide range of research areas.
-These collaborations offer distinctive opportunities to students and academics, helping to deliver world-class education and research that drives innovation, creates impact and engages beyond the university.
+Across King's, arts and culture offer distinctive opportunities to students and academics, helping to deliver world-class education and research that drives innovation, creates impact and engages beyond the university.
+One way that King's has used its creative spaces and outputs to engage with the public and the arts and culture sector is through artist residencies.